- Pursuing Security in a Dynamic Northeast Asia

 From Richard J. Ellings, President

-Robert A. Scalapino was a great friend of NBR, a longtime member of our Board of Advisors, and the inspiration for The National Asia Research Program (NARP).
+Professor Robert A. Scalapino was a great friend of NBR, a longtime member of our Board of Advisors, and the inspiration for the National Asia Research Program (NARP).

 Bob was involved with NBR from our founding and deeply supported our mission to bridge academics and policymakers on issues of greatest importance to U.S. interests in the Asia-Pacific.
 Bob’s career and lifework mirrored this mission.
 Long before he was “Dean” of Asian studies, he led the development of important, Asia-related institutions in the United States.
 He gently pushed senior U.S. policymakers to value the U.S.-Asia relationship in a meaningful and strategic way while personally travelling to the region hundreds of times and forming deep relationships there.